mkihmouda/SlidingPuzzle/README.md

 Sliding Image Puzzle IOS Swift image puzzle game.

-“SlidingPuzzle” is a beautiful 4*4 sliding image puzzle IOS App, written in swift.
+“SlidingPuzzle” is a beautiful 4*4 sliding image puzzle IOS App, written in swift 2.2.
 Try to solve puzzles is relaxing, rewarding, and keeping your mind active.

 <p align="center">